Bible Study, Prayer, and Homily Resources

 And win pardon for their offenses.

 Jesus fulfilled that prophecy of a suffering servant.
 He is the one who suffered and died for us to take away our sins and win pardon for us, so that our sins would not have the last word.
-Christ has the last word.
+Jesus has the last word.

 John’s account of Jesus’ Passion contains some important details we do not find in Matthew, Mark, or Luke.
 John says some things about Jesus on the cross that make us think of Jesus as our Passover Lamb.